“Anxiety is the dizziness of freedom”

 What if it’s really just one big nervous system, and it’s more about how we move the resources around?

 With the luxury of a small sample size, we can aim for this in our family.
 When I’m down, Sarah steps up, and vice-versa.
-When we’re both down, the calls go out to our wider community (at least, that’s the ideal – in practice this is hard to do).
+When we’re both down, the calls go out to our wider community.
 And, lest I forget, little Eden does his part too.
 One smile fills me with renewed commitment.
 I’m like ‘Omigod, he recognizes me!’
 Maybe it was gas.
-I’ll take it anyway!
+I’ll take it!

 Is there a practice here?
 All the things you’d expect: the equanimity with changing plans, the need to find centre when things are hard.
 One surprise for me has been the feeling of lineage, by which I mean a new feeling of connection to my parents and my grandparents.
 A sense – finally – of their sacrifices.
 It’s their practice I can see now.
 It was there all along.